Newark from 1916 to 2016

 A century ago, progress meant change; progress meant ceaseless improvement and the forward march of society.
 Today, after witnessing a century with two world wars, an almost fifty-year cold war, decolonization, and the emergence of an interconnected world economy, the implications of progress seem more ambiguous and less naively optimistic.
 Progress does mean an increasing standard of living, greater educational attainment, and a longer lifespan thanks to advances in public health.
 But, progress has also led to the decentralization of cities since the 1950s and now, in the 21st century, the loss of distinct urban neighborhoods through gentrification .
 Progress now means many much more than it did a century ago.
 Unlike the planners and artists of 1916, who predicted that progress would mean the never-ending onward and upward climb of Newark and America, society now knows that progress has not delivered on all it has promised.

-In many regards, Newark is a better city than it was in 1916.
+In many regards, Newark is a healthier city than it was in 1916.
 Newark, alongside the New York metropolitan region, is now more interconnected to the world economy.
 The average age of death has risen from age 50 in 1920 to about age 80 today.
 And, unlike the 1890s when the US Census Bureau deemed Newark as America’s “unhealthiest city,” Newark citizens now have better access to medicine at the city’s many hospitals.
-Admittedly, Newark is still a city of great poverty with 79,000 residents (or 28% of the population) below the poverty line.
-But, being in poverty today is very different from being in poverty a century ago when private charities were the extent of the public’s social safety net and when government did little to aid those in poverty.
-Our present society is, in many regards, more democratic, less socially stratified, and a lot wealthier than a century ago.
+Admittedly, Newark is still a city of great poverty with 79,000 residents (or 28% of the population) below the poverty line as of 2016.
+High school graduation rates, water contamination, and income inequality remain problems.
+But, being in poverty today is very different from being in poverty a century ago before Roosevelt’s New Deal – when private charities were the extent of the public’s social safety net and when government did precious little to aid those in poverty.
+Our present and deeply troubled society is, in many regards, more democratic, less socially stratified, and a lot wealthier than a century ago.

 At the same time, often in the same name of progress, Newark has sacrificed large amounts of its cultural and architectural urban fabric.
 In the 1920s, Newark was home to countless densely built immigrant enclaves.
 Springfield Avenue was home to Newark’s Jewish community and its many businesses.
 A few blocks to the North was Newark’s Seventh Avenue Italian Community.
 And, behind City Hall was Newark’s Chinatown with its restaurants and alleged dens of vice.
 In the following decades, as the predominantly white population of second and third generation immigrants fled Newark for the suburbs, they left behind them the fabric of old and now empty neighborhoods.
 With time, many of these neighborhoods fell prey to demolition and urban renewal.
 For instance, the old Jewish and German communities of Springfield Avenue are now predominantly empty land, low-density public housing, and strip malls.
 A similar fate met Newark’s Italian community when it was forcefully evicted to construct the low-income Columbus Homes, ironically named in honor of the Italian explorer.
 Meanwhile, Newark’s Chinatown, Greektown, and other small communities are now largely devoid of large population or are dedicated to the ubiquitous parking lots of downtown Newark (click here for interactive map).